Abdelrahman984/csharp-repo/OOP/README.md

 ## Some fundmentals and basics

+Pascal Case: The first letter of each word is capitalized, and it is mostly used in .NET.

+Camel Case: The first letter of the first word is lowercase, and the first letter of each subsequent concatenated word is capitalized.

 `ctor + tabtab` => A shortcut for the constructor.

 Type (prop) and tabtab as a shortcut for setters and getters.

 In C#, a default constructor is automatically created for an object, even if you didn't explicitly define one inside the class.

+## Access Modifiers

+1. Public: Allows access from any code in the program, any project.
+2. Internal: Allows access only within the same project (layer).
+3. Private: Allows access only within the same class.

+- Private class must be inside public or Internal class, or it will give you an error

+---

+## Static Class vs Non-Static Class

+In C#, a class can be either static or non-static.

+A static class is a class that cannot be instantiated and is typically used to group related utility methods or constants.
+Static classes cannot be inherited or used as a base class.
+To access the members of a static class, you can directly use the class name followed by the member name, so it's constructor runs only one time on the whole program.

+On the other hand, a non-static class is a class that can be instantiated and used to create objects.
+Non-static classes can be inherited and used as a base class.
+To access the members of a non-static class, you need to create an instance of the class and use the instance to access the members.

+When deciding whether to use a static class or a non-static class, consider the following:

+- Use a static class when you have a group of related utility methods or constants that do not require any state or instance-specific behavior.
+- Use a non-static class when you need to create objects and have instance-specific behavior or state.

+Remember, a static class cannot contain instance members, and a non-static class cannot contain static members, and static can't access or see non-static members